benallfree/gobot/plop-templates/readme/readme.md

 gobot(`pocketbase/pocketbase`).run([`--help`])
 ```

-The above command format may run the app you have in mind.
+The above command format **_may_** run the app you have in mind.
 For example, `gobot caddy --help` runs the Caddy by the official name, but `gobot caddyserver/caddy --help` will also run it.

 As long as the project uses the github [Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) feature and includes statically linked binaries with zero dependencies, Gobot can probably run it.

-Go apps work flawlessly.
+Go apps work flawlessly, if the releases are named well.
 Gobot was originally named and conceived to support Go apps.

 {{{postambleMd}}}